Divajain/userdocs/docs/authorisations.md

 Saved payment method details, such as card or account number are always tokenised to protect you and your customer from fraud, don’t accept anything less.

-Your customer can register multiple authorisations with you, so you could in theory have both a card payment method on record as well as a Direct Debit mandate in place for making collecting future payments easy for both you and your customers.
+Your customer can register multiple authorisations with you, so you could have both a card payment method on record as well as a Direct Debit mandate in place.

-Asperato will always maintain these records, feeding into Salesforce any state changes that you need to be aware of; for example if your customer cancels a direct debit.
+Asperato will always maintain these records, updating Salesforce with any state changes that you need to be aware of (such as if your customer cancels a direct debit.)
 Acting on these state changes is something you can do via Salesforce automation.

 Key fields include: